govindsharma7/backoffice/README.md

 1. Create a sequelize migration that adds the city to the enum in Apartment tabl
 2. Create a new folder in Sendinblue and new lists (fr/en/all)
 3. Modifiy CITIES and SENDINBLUE_LIST_IDS in src/const.js
+4. Modify PACK_PRICES and DEPOSIT_PRICES in cheznestor-common
-4. Test the migration on dev, on staging, and then run it on prod
+5. Test the migration on dev, on staging, and then run it on prod

 ## License